ajitnoogler/Devops-Ajits-Learning/python-for-devops-main/Day-04 - Func Modules Packages/README- Func Modules Packages.md

 ### Packages

 A package is a collection of modules organized in directories.
 Packages help you organize related modules into a hierarchy.
 They contain a special file named `__init__.py`, which indicates that the directory should be treated as a package.

+A package is a collection of modules (Python files) grouped together in a directory with an __init__.py file.
+Packages help organize related modules and make it easier to manage large codebases.

 **Example:**